cooperwalbrun/terraform-manager/README.md

 cat your-certificate.crt >> $(python -m certifi)
 ```

-This command would need to be re-run every time you update `terraform-manager` *and* it includes an
+This command would need to be re-run every time you update or reinstall `terraform-manager` *and* it
-underlying `certifi` version change.
+includes an underlying `certifi` version change.

 ## Configuration